Life insurance calculator

 Important notice

-We've put this calculator together to help give you an idea of how much life insurance you should consider.
+We've put this life insurance calculator together to help give you an idea of how much life insurance you should consider.
 However the amount of cover and the type of policy that will be suitable depends on lots of factors such as your age, health and occupation.
 Before taking any type of policy out you should get a tailored advice by speaking to one of our expert advisers who will guide you through the options available and the likely costs.

 What is life insurance?